seonman/HarmanDeveloperDocs/docs/_build/html/_sources/Android/sdk-overview.txt

 - License Agreement.
 Located within the root directory of the zip file.

 - This Document.
 Located in the HKWirelessHDSDK.zip (HKWirelessHDSDK/doc folder).
-There are two more documents available for developers.
+There are some documents available for developers.
+	- Getting Started (Android)
-	- HKWHD SDK Programming Guide (available in HKWirelessHDSDK/doc folder)
+	- Programming Guide (Android)
+	- API documentation (Android)

 - Sample Application source code Located within the Sample Apps page:
 	- WirelessSDK Demo App

-.. _Getting Started (Android): getting-started.html

 Requirements
 ----------------